This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Suitability for Families With Children

-- Child Temperament: Calm children suit teacups better.
+- Child Temperament: Calm, gentle children work better with fragile teacups

 Importance of Responsible Dog Ownership